 By simply not being helpful, you are giving them the go-ahead to complain to their friends, family, and strangers about the bad treatment they have received.

 5. Inconsistency in the Quality of Products or Services

 Not maintaining a certain level of consistency in the quality of your products and services can easily annoy your customers.
-Whether you are a clothing brand or a restaurant, your customers will complain if there is no consistency in the quality of your products or services.
+Whether you are a clothing brand or a restaurant, even a popular ghost kitchen, your customers will complain if there is no consistency in the quality of your products or services.

 Any time customers buy from your business, they expect to receive the same quality of products and services each time.
 Therefore, to retain your customers and prevent customer frustration, you should constantly deliver the same quality of products and services.

 How to Handle Angry and Frustrated Customers on Live Chat